anirudhprmar/100-days-of-code/log.md

 **Thoughts:**  feeling a lot better just back to grind , gotta set up a few more pages and ready to ship it

+### Day 20: April 8, 2025

+**Today's Progress**:Finished building profile page where user can upload their profile picture

+**Thoughts:**  Missed yesterday , had no clue what i was doing , but now its clear , I will just build and will ship this app by sunday